 Conclusion

-But even so, you have a fair number of options.
+But even without them, you still have a fair number of options.
 I personally drink my coffee daily, have one cup of tea almost each day (more during the cold season) and I drink sparkling water as a treat.